-Since his party won only one seat in the British general election earlier this month, Nigel Farage has come under increasing criticism from those in the United Kingdom Independence Party who believe it’s time for him to step down after eight years as leader.
+Since his party won only one seat in Britain’s general election earlier this month, Nigel Farage has come under criticism from those in the United Kingdom Independence Party who believe it’s time for him to step down after eight years as leader.

-Since the election, several donors and party officials have nevertheless called on Farage to step down.
+Since the election, several donors and party officials have nevertheless called on Farage to resign.

 Patrick O’Flynn, one of UKIP’s members of the European Parliament and its campaign director, criticized Farage in an interview with The Times, saying he was becoming a “snarling, thin-skinned, aggressive” man who made UKIP look like a “personality cult.”